What exactly is vitamin D?

 - Take a vitamin D supplement

-If you’re worried about low vitamin D levels or you’re experiencing symptoms of a vitamin D deficiency, it’s always best to get it properly checked out by your doctor.
+If you’re worried about low vitamin D levels or you’re experiencing symptoms of a vitamin D deficiency, it’s best to get it checked out by a doctor.

 What about vitamin D and Covid-19?

-But it’s the UK government’s advice that everyone in the UK supplements with a low dose of vitamin D during the autumn and winter months, when there’s poor exposure to sunlight.
-There’s also new guidance allowing those who are categorised as ‘extremely clinically vulnerable’ to opt in to receive 4 months of free vitamin D supplements for the winter months.’
+'It’s the government’s advice that everyone in the UK supplements with a low dose of vitamin D during the autumn and winter months, when there’s poor exposure to sunlight, especially those who are vulnerable.’